 Video intercom systems that come with speakers and microphones can be used to complement video surveillance systems at certain facilities.
 The security team can make a cautionary announcement after observing a person entering a prohibited area, such as a section of the building that has been closed because of fire or infection risk.

-4. Reach People on Mobile
+4. Mobile Communication

 High-end intercom systems can integrate with iOS and Android devices and allow the caller to speak to a person even when they’re not in the office.